-- Any other tag attribute, just in case!
+- Or any other tag attribute, just in case!

 A symptom of a name clash is when you go to check or display the contents of a custom field and receive unexpected (or no) output.
 In this case, make sure your custom field names are not any of the reserved names listed above.

 To remove a custom field, simply clear its name.